teckbootcamps/CKAD-Certified-Kubernetes-Application-Developer/README.md

 Check latest offers on Kubernetes Exam Coupons : [Kubernetes Vouchers ](https://github.com/teckbootcamps/linux-foundation-coupon)

-# CKAD Questions And Responses ( Updated Kubernetes 1.31 )
+## CKAD Questions And Responses ( Updated Kubernetes 1.31 ) : On Going

 A set of exercises based on last Kubernetes version (1.31) that help you prepare for the [Certified Kubernetes Application Developer](https://www.cncf.io/certification/ckad/) exam.